PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 To analyze a non simple MultiLineString, a list of intersection points of the MultiLineString and the outside bounds of a polygon is created.
 Next, the MultiLineString is split into points as well, and each point is associated with the nearest point on the bounding of the polygon.
 This way, an accurate approximation of the crossing points can be found.

 As a final step, each intersection is processed and modified with information if it enters or leaves a polygon, and when this happened, calculated by using the two coordinates with timestamp happening immediately after an event occurs.
 Using the distance between these points and the intersection point an approximate crossing time can also be interpolated.
 Entry and leave events are associated with each other and returned as a collection.
 If the leave and enter events are equal to the beginning and end of a trip, the trip is classified as staying inside a polygon.
+The process is described in the following figure in the form of an UML activity diagram.

 \begin{figure}[H]
 	\centering
   \includegraphics[width=0.90\textwidth]{source/figures/acdia_trips.png}
-	\caption{Processing of a trip as an UML Activity Diagram}
+	\caption{Processing of a trip}
 	\label{fig2_6}
 \end{figure}

 ## Polygon Creation
 To create a polygon which can be saved in the database, some processing of the input data needs to be done.
 As there are three kinds of polygons, there are also three different ways to process the data received from the frontend.
 To send a NETTopologySuite geometric object to the database, it first needs to be converted into SQLBytes.
-This is done by using a \lstinline!SqlServerBytesWriter! object to serialize the object.
+This is done by using a \lstinline!SqlServerBytesWriter! object to serialize the object, the implementation of which is shown in Listing 2.32.

 \begin{lstlisting}[caption=Converting a Geometry object to SqlBytes, label=lst:polyfilter, language={[Sharp]C}]
     public byte[] ConvertGeometryToBytes(Geometry geometry)